cloudify-cosmo/docs.getcloudify.org/content/manager/broker-security.md

 Once you have provided the certificate and completed the bootstrap you should ensure that the private key (including the copy in the inputs file) is appropriately secured.

+{{% gsNote title="Note" %}}
+Cloudify agents require Python 2.7.9+ in order to connect to the RabbitMQ service on the manager using TLS 1.2 (recommended TLS version).

+Cloudify agent for Windows is packed with Python 2.7.9 but will not install it if Python is already installed on the host.
+{{% /gsNote %}}

 ## With external broker

 If you are using an external broker you must have correctly configured the SSL/TLS on port 5671 on the broker with the appropriate private key.
 It must also listen on the standard unsecured port (5672).